Hip Hinge Part 2 (dead lifts, squats, kettlebell swings)

 Pain Free Day

-Wednesday at 12 Noon Pacific Time on VoiceAmerica Health and Wellness Channel
+Archives and New Programs Available on VoiceAmerica Health and Wellness Channel

 This show is about practical, useful, functional information on how to reduce pain and inflammation throughout your body, while becoming more active.
 Learn how to exercise, eat right, and navigate your way through life so as to reduce your pain and discomfort, and live more comfortably.
 You’ll learn how to exercise and eat right, sustainably.
 If your exercise causes pain, then you won’t be able to stick with it for the long term.